Partial Differential Equations

 Parabolic

 The prototypical parabolic partial differential equation is the diffusion equation.
-As the term suggests, the such equations diffusion phenomena in physics, such as the spreading of heat in a conducting material.
+As the term suggests, such equations diffusion phenomena in physics, such as the spreading of heat in a conducting material.

 u